gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

 - [ ] Verify that a lack of connectivity to Auth prevents access to resources which require a moderated session and in async recording mode from an already issued certificate.
+- [ ] Verify that an open session is not terminated when all Auth instances are restarted.

 ## Teleport with Cloud Providers